ojaskatiyar0202/extra-trees-crypto/README.md

 112,905 contract-days across 543 perpetuals, from 30 October 2025 to 30 July 2026.
 Funding is available to 24 August 2026 but prices stop at the end of July, because the monthly kline file for August is not published until the month closes.

-The universe was taken from contracts listed at the time of download, so perpetuals delisted before October 2025 never enter the panel.
-Within the window no contract's price series terminates early, so there is no truncation bias of the kind that hides a final collapse, but the universe selection remains.

 ## Results